MerlynG/SIE_Setup/README.md

 cuz it never works

 ## Download Ubuntu image file
-Download latest stable version (LTS) on : https://ubuntu.com/download/desktop You should now have a `ubuntu-<version>-desktop-amd64.iso` file.
+Download latest stable version (LTS) on : https://ubuntu.com/download/desktop
+You should now have a `ubuntu-<version>-desktop-amd64.iso` file.

 ## VM Setup
 In VirtualBox, click on "New".
 ![](Assets/annotely_image.png)

 Enter a name and select the `.iso` file, then check the "Skip Unattended Installation" box.
 ![](Assets/annotely_image%20(1).png)

+> **Warning**
-**==> BE SURE TO CHECK THE "Skip Unattended Installation" BOX.
-IF IT IS NOT CHECKED, YOU WILL NEED TO ERASE AND RECREATE A NEW VIRTUAL MACHINE <==**
+> BE SURE TO CHECK THE "Skip Unattended Installation" BOX.
+IF IT IS NOT CHECKED, YOU WILL NEED TO ERASE AND RECREATE A NEW VIRTUAL MACHINE

 **Click on "Next".**

 Set the "Base Memory" to 4096 MB if possible (2048 MB if not).
 Set the "Processors" to 2 if possible (1 if not).

 **Click on "Next".**

 Keep Disk Size at 20 GB minimum.
 ![](Assets/annotely_image%20(2).png)

 **Click on "Next" and finally "Finish".**

 ## Inside the VM
 Select "Try or Install Ubuntu"
 ![](Assets/Screenshot%20from%202023-02-27%2013-56-06.png)

 Select "Install Ubuntu"
 ![](Assets/annotely_image%20(3).png)

 Click on "Continue" and "Install now" until you can create a user.